Florence: Savonarola, Machiavelli, and the Medici popes

 Girolamo Savonarola being hanged and burned in 1498.
 The brooding Palazzo Vecchio is at centre right.

 During this period, the Dominican friar Girolamo Savonarola had become prior of the San Marco monastery in 1490.
 He was famed for his penitential sermons, lambasting what he viewed as widespread immorality and attachment to material riches.
 He praised the exile of the Medici as the work of God, punishing them for their decadence.
 He seized the opportunity to carry through political reforms leading to a more democratic rule.
 But when Savonarola publicly accused Pope Alexander VI of corruption, he was banned from speaking in public.
 When he broke this ban, he was excommunicated.
 The Florentines, tired of his teachings, turned against him and arrested him.
 He was convicted as a heretic, hanged and burned on the Piazza della Signoria on 23 May 1498.
 His ashes were dispersed in the Arno river.

-Another Florentine of this period was Niccolò Machiavelli, whose prescriptions for Florence's regeneration under strong leadership have often been seen as a legitimization of political expediency and even malpractice.
-Machiavelli was a political thinker, renowned for his political handbook The Prince, which is about ruling and exercising power.
+Another Florentine of this period was Niccolò Machiavelli.
+After his imprisonment and exile, Machiavelli became a political thinker, renowned for his political handbook The Prince, which is about founding a royal state.
 Commissioned by the Medici, Machiavelli also wrote the Florentine Histories, the history of the city.

 In 1512, the Medici retook control of Florence with the help of Spanish and Papal troops.
 They were led by two cousins, Giovanni and Giulio de' Medici, both of whom would later become Popes of the Catholic Church, (Leo X and Clement VII, respectively).
 Both were generous patrons of the arts, commissioning works like Michelangelo's Laurentian Library and Medici Chapel in Florence, to name just two.
 Their reigns coincided with political upheaval in Italy, and thus in 1527, Florentines drove out the Medici for a second time and re-established a theocratic republic on 16 May 1527, (Jesus Christ was named King of Florence).
 The Medici returned to power in Florence in 1530, with the armies of Holy Roman Emperor Charles V and the blessings of Pope Clement VII (Giulio de' Medici).

 Florence officially became a monarchy in 1531, when Emperor Charles and Pope Clement named Alessandro de' Medici as Duke of the Florentine Republic.
 The Medici's monarchy would last over two centuries.
 Alessandro's successor, Cosimo I de' Medici, was named Grand Duke of Tuscany in 1569; in all Tuscany, only the Republic of Lucca (later a Duchy) and the Principality of Piombino were independent from Florence.